immutant/immutant.org/development/releasing.md

 <img src="/images/releasing/artifacts.png" />

-Unzip that file, and run `namespaces/bin/push-to-clojars.rb` with a path to the `target/namespaces` dir in from the archive:
+Unzip that file, cd to `support/clojoars-deployer`, and run `lein run` with a path to the `target/namespaces` dir in from the archive:

+    cd ~/work/immutant/support/clojars-deployer
-    ~/work/immutant/namespaces/bin/push-to-clojars.rb ~/Downloads/archive/namespaces/target/namespaces
+    lein run ~/Downloads/archive/namespaces/target/namespaces

 # Smoketest the artifacts from clojars